ScottishCovidResponse/BEEP/README.md

 **popdata** - Population data.
 Gives the number of individuals in specified compartments at specified time points.

-**margdata** - Allows for marginalised distrutions to be added (e.g. the percentage of overall cases in different age categories).
+**margdata** - Allows for marginalised distributions to be added (e.g. the percentage of overall cases in different age categories).

-Note, all the single variable quantities in the TOML file can be overridden using equivalent comand line definitions.
+Note, all the single variable quantities in the TOML file can be overridden using equivalent command line definitions.

 For example: mpirun -n 1 ./beepmbp inputfile="inf.toml" nsamp=10000